publishing-api: Contract Testing against Schemas

 Background

-govuk-content-schemas contract testing was proposed in RFC 4 and described in the GOV.UK blog post "Validating a distributed architecture with JSON Schema".
+Contract testing (against what was at the time the "govuk-content-schemas" repo, which has since been merged into Publishing API) was proposed in RFC 4 and described in the GOV.UK blog post "Validating a distributed architecture with JSON Schema".

 We wanted to be able to evolve our publishing systems and have confidence that the changes we make will not break something.
 We could do this by running all the systems at the same time and testing end-to-end, but setting up such a configuration would be tricky, and keeping it working reliably in a reproducible way which avoids test interference would be very difficult.